 Architects: Sanjay Puri Architects

-The Rajasthan School is a low rise 3 level school with open, enclosed and semi- enclosed spaces of varying volumes absorbing the organic character of Indian villages and old cities.
-The project is located in an area where temperature exceeds 35 degree Celsius around the year.
-The auditorium, primary school and administration spaces occupy the southern side of the plot which opens into a sheltered open area towards the secondary school classrooms, library & cafeteria are located in the north.
+The Rajasthan School is a low rise 3 level school with open, enclosed, and semi-enclosed spaces of varying volumes absorbing the organic character of Indian villages and old cities.
+The educational building is located in an area where the temperature exceeds 35 degrees Celsius around the year.
+The auditorium, primary school, and administration spaces occupy the southern side of the plot which opens into a sheltered open area towards the secondary school classrooms, library & cafeteria are located in the north.
 The semi-sheltered courtyard has multiple angular pathways connecting the school and the landscaped spaces.
-The shadow pattern of the focal area changes depending on the sun direction throughout the day due to its traversed by a series of linear trapezoidal frames and sun- breakers.
-The entire circulation is through open naturally ventilated corridors traversing and surrounding the focal semi sheltered landscape court in the center.
-Angled vertical walls act as sun breakers to reduce the heat gain from east, west and south sides generate cooler internal spaces.
+The shadow pattern of the focal area changes depending on the sun’s direction throughout the day due to its traversed by a series of linear trapezoidal frames and sun- breakers.
+The entire circulation is through open naturally ventilated corridors traversing and surrounding the focal semi-sheltered landscape court in the center.
+Angled vertical walls act as sun breakers to reduce the heat gain from the east, west, and south sides generate cooler internal spaces.
 The school gets electrical power requirements generated by the residual energy of a cement plant nearby and the water is completely recycled and reused.
 The organic layout forms a different character to each part of the school giving each space different views & different perceptions.